aiplanethub/mini-bootcamp-introduction-to-data-visualization-with-matplotlib/matplotlib/1467-Basic Plots I - Scatter Plot, Line Plot.md

-* You may be wondering why the x-axis ranges from 0-3 and the y-axis from 1-4.
+* You may wonder why the x-axis ranges from 0-3 and the y-axis from 1-4.
-* If you provide a list of n elements to the .plot() function, matplotlib will assume it is a sequence of  y  values, and automatically generates the  x  values for you as a range of n elements starting from 0.
+* If you provide a list of n elements to the .plot() function, matplotlib will assume it is a sequence of y-values and automatically generates the x-values for you as a range of n elements starting from 0.
-* Since python ranges start with 0, the default list x  has the same length as  y .
+* Since python ranges start with 0, the default list x has the same length as y.
 Hence the x data will be [0,1,2,3].
 (Length same as y(4) but starts from 0 instead).

 ### Applications of Line Plot

-Using a line chart one can see the pattern of any dependent variable over time like share price, weather recordings (like temperature, precipitation or humidity), etc.
+Using a line chart, one can see the pattern of any dependent variable over time like share price, weather recordings (like temperature, precipitation, or humidity), etc.

 Let's look at an example of the graphical representation of Netflix Paid Subscriber Count growth from 2012 to 2018: